Nursery organization in a limited space gets challenging as you want to keep it functional and space-saving for the baby’s essential gear.

-With limited space, you have to stay more focussed on organizing it a nice way so it does not look like a mess.
+You have to stay focused on organizing it adequately with limited space, so it does not look like a mess.

-A closet can be used to hang in baby’s outfits, onesies, etc. You can have a separate drawer for bibs, burp cloths, socks, shoes, blankets, swaddles, and hats, etc.
+A closet can be used to hang in baby’s outfits, onesies, etc. You can also have a separate drawer or cubby storage for bibs, burp cloths, socks, shoes, blankets, swaddles, hats, etc.

-Also, you can have a separate caddy or shelf assigned to baby’s toiletries towels, bath essentials, baby medicines like gas drops, and baby’s health essentials like Windi, nose Frida aspirator, etc.
+You can also have a separate caddy or shelf assigned to baby’s toiletries, towels, bath essentials, baby medicines like gas drops, baby’s health essentials like Windi, nose Frida aspirator, etc.

 Products you need to organize baby’s stuff for the nursery

-Either you are setting up a nursery or your baby is going to share a room with you, you need to organize your and baby stuff before the baby arrives.
+Either you are setting up a nursery, or your baby will share a room with you; you need to organize your and baby stuff before the baby arrives.

 1. Drawers organizers

-Storage drawers or cubby bins should work just fine when you have to sort a different type of clothing and accessories.
+Storage drawers or cubby bins should work just fine when you have to sort different clothing and accessories.